 Raspberry PI Environment Preparation

-Before all, please refer to Install Raspbian Buster Lite in your Raspberry PI article to install Raspberry PI OS.
-Furthermore, Rasbpian Buster Lite comes with Python pre-installed.
+Before all, please refer to Install Raspberry PI OS Lite article to install Raspberry PI OS.
+Furthermore, Raspberry PI OS Lite comes with Python pre-installed.

 Now we must configure Arduino Uno with its first sketch.
 For this purpose, you have 2 option:

 - Connecting Windows PC with Arduino via Arduino IDE

 - Connecting Raspberry PI to Arduino only via terminal (from Raspbian Buster Lite)

 Before installing Pyserial, we need to get pip: